onionmccabbage/reactNovDec2025/notes.md

 > IIS web server to publish site
 > dev-side can start and debug

-Visual Studio Notes:
-- when making  proj, close the

 Tuesday
 > quick consolidation of what we did
 > list and iterating (key)